New Shot in Trade War

 The worsening of trade war mostly hits final goods

-Published by Marzia Moccia. .United States of America Foreign markets Uncertainty Trade war Economic trends
+Published by Marzia Moccia. .United States of America Foreign markets Uncertainty Trade war Global economic trends

 Log in to use the pretty print function and embed function.

 A drastic deterioration in the US-China trade war took place in August 2019.
 The repeated threats by President Trump have materialized into two tariff actions and a Chinese counteroffensive.
 To get an overview of the American tariff measures in force against Beijing, let us summarize the measures in place before the latest tariff escalation :

 - First US tariff actions against China date back to summer 2018.
 Between July and August of the last year, the Trump administration hit about $50bn worth of Chinese import with 25% duties.

 - At the end of September 2018, the American administration announced the introduction of 10% tariffs on a total value of $200bn worth of Chinese imports.

 - Finally, with the break of the commercial truce in May 2019, the tariff rate introduced in September 2018 increased from 10% to 25%.

 In addition, on August 13, the US administration formalized a tariff action targeting additional $300bn of US import from China, under Section 301 of the 1974 Trade Act (Action to facilitate positive adjustment to import competition).
 Tariff application is divided into two tranches:

 - The first tranche came into force on September 1 and hit about $112bn worth of Chinese products.